 Case study 2: How income from employment affects your Jobseeker's Allowance

-This case study shows the affect of work on Jobseeker's Allowance in 2017
+This case study shows the effect of work on Jobseeker's Allowance (rates from March 2018)

 Frank is living with his partner Joanne and their two children.
 He recently lost his job and has applied for Jobseeker's Allowance.
 He has some temporary work driving a minibus for a local disability service every Saturday and Sunday.
 His assessable average weekly earnings are €140.